ZeeshanAhmed92/Document_Analyzer_Streamlit_App/output.md

 REDUCATE-

 **Image Description:**
-The image contains the word "REDUCATE" in uppercase letters.
-The letter "R" is in green, while the rest of the letters are in dark blue.
-There is also an underscore character "_" at the end of the word.
-The background is white.
+The image contains the text "REDUCATE_" displayed in a simple, modern font.
+The letter "R" is colored in green, while the rest of the letters and the underscore are in dark blue or black.
+The background is plain white.
+This text could be part of a logo or brand name.
 ```
 ![Image 1](page13_img1.png)